gardener/gardener/docs/proposals/14-reversed-cluster-vpn.md

 It is a TCP TLS server and configured to automatically assign IP addresses for OpenVPN clients (`server` directive).
 In addition, it pushes the shoot cluster node-, pod-, and service ranges to the clients running in the seed cluster (`push` directive).

 **Note:** The network mesh spanned by OpenVPN uses the network range `192.168.123.0 - 192.168.123.255`.
 This network range cannot be used in either shoot-, or seed clusters.
 If it is used this might cause subtle problem due to network range overlaps.
 Unfortunately, this appears not to be well documented but this restriction exists since the very beginning.
-We should clean up this technical debt as part of the excercise.
+We should clean up this technical debt as part of the exercise.

 ### Goals